Have questions? We're here.

 Considered an outdoor museum of architecture, stroll through the vibrant downtown which abounds with boutique shops, art galleries, and restaurants.
 Take time to admire the town’s natural beauty, with scenic views of the river and surrounding hills serving as a picturesque backdrop.

-Day 8: Louisville, KY
+Day 8: Louisville, Kentucky

 An impressive waterfront town arching up the hillside, Louisville has a long history of commerce and revelry.
 The town grew at a portage around the treacherous Falls of the Ohio, now inundated behind the Ohio River’s Markland Dam.
 The historic importance of river commerce to the town is represented by the “Belle of Louisville” day excursion boat just down the banks, still operating after more than a century.
 Explore the impressive Churchill Downs to learn about the city’s renowned Kentucky Derby, the oldest continuously held horse race in the country.